 Talking to BBC, he claimed that the investigation agency did not have enough information regarding lease of planes.
 Instead of conducting his media trial, all procedures of acquiring planes on lease could be learnt in a meeting, he added.

 “Government is authorised to keep an eye on expenditures of institution and the authorities can interrogate me on it if they are doubtful about my honesty,” he said, adding, “Defaming me without any notice is shameful.”

 On Thursday, Interior Minister Chaudhry Nisar Ali Khan revealed during a press conference that Pakistan International Airlines (PIA) CEO’s name is on the Exit Control List (ECL).

-The minister had said Hildenbrand is under investigation on charges of corruption as the national carrier had acquired a plane from Sri Lankan Airlines on exorbitant charges than the prevailing market rates.
+The minister had said Hildenbrand is under investigation on charges of corruption as the national carrier had acquired a plane from Sri Lankan Airlines at higher prices than the prevailing market rates.

 “PIA had acquired a plane from Sri Lankan Airlines at $8,000 per hour, while another airline had acquired the same type of plane at $4,000 per hour,” the minister said.

 Replying to a query, Brend said that he was not the CEO at the time of leasing, adding that the Board of Directors of PIA has approved the acquiring process.
 A tender was issued for the lease of the plane and discussed with the government, he further said.

 Responding to the statement of Interior minister regarding exorbitant charges, he said that the investigation agency was comparing “apples with bananas”.

 PIA wanted to acquire new or less-used planes with all latest facilities like wifi, flat-bed seats and others, he said, adding that the plane which was acquired by the other company is ten years old.